joshprzybyszewski/sudoku_fun/README.md

 Simple!
 Forget about storage space and care only about speed!

 ## What we store on each `Puzzle`:
  - the entry in each tile.
-Represented as an `Entry` == `uint8`
+   - Represented as an `Entry` which is a `uint8`.
+We only need numbers 0 through 9, since 0 is an empty Tile.
  - the total number of entries placed in the puzzle.
-Represented as an int so that we know when we have a solved puzzle
+   - Represented as an int so that we know when we have a solved puzzle
  - the entries present in each row.
-Represented as bits where `1 << 0` means 1 is present, `1 << 1` means 2 is present, etc.
+   - Represented as bits where `1 << 0` means 1 is present, `1 << 1` means 2 is present, etc.
  - the entries present in each column.
-Represented the same way.
- - the entries present in each, you guessed it, box.
+ - the entries present in each box.
  - the number of open spots in each row.
-This is an int, and we cache this so that we don't have to calculate it based on the present entries bit string every time we need it.
+   - This is a `uint8`, and we cache this so that we don't have to calculate it based on the present entries bit string every time we need it.
  - the number of open spots in each col.
  - the number of open spots in each box.